 The X1/1 project was a two-headed beast comprising a 3.2 metre long car with the venerable 843cc 100 engine, and a 3.9m long car weighing 700 kg, with an all-new engine of around 1.0 litres.
 The smaller car became the Autobianchi A112, whose direct heir, over half a century later, is the second best-selling car in Italy.

-Both cars would have transverse engines and end-on gearboxes, as proven with the 1964 Autobianchi Primula.
+Both cars would have transverse engines and end-on gearboxes, the concept proven in production with the 1964 Autobianchi Primula.
 The larger car is the one of relevance here, planned to be produced at the rate of 1500 per day at a new factory at Rivalta, north-west of Turin.

 (As a matter of record, the Maxi sales forecast was 6000 per week.
 The engines and gearboxes were produced in Birmingham and the cars were built at Cowley, Oxford)

 Giacosa insisted on suspension matching the capabilities of the complicated systems of French rivals, and the objective was largely achieved with deceptive simplicity, at far lower cost.
-Giacosa and Boano deferred to Fiat’s management on the morphology of the 128’s bodywork; they wanted a hatchback, a conventional saloon was decreed.
+Giacosa and Boano deferred to Fiat’s management on the morphology of the 128’s bodywork; the designers wanted a hatchback, a conventional saloon was decreed instead.

 Not that it mattered.
 The 128, in saloon and 3 door estate car form, was a huge success, both in sales and critical acclaim, and the entire automobile industry would sooner or later follow Giacosa’s lead.